 Malarial protection recommended: Yes

-Medical care: Two doctors are on close call, and there are first-aid kits at concierge, reception and kitchen.
-A staff nurse is in house during the day.
-Nairobi’s main hospitals and clinics are all within a short distance (driving time subject to traffic)
+Medical care: Two doctors are on close call, and there are first-aid kits at the concierge, reception and kitchen.
+A staff nurse is available in-house during the day.
+Nairobi’s main hospitals and clinics are all within a short distance (driving time subject to traffic).

 Dangerous animals: Low Risk

-Security measures: The hotel has a fenced perimeter with CCTV, and is guarded by askaris at gate checkpoint and checkpoint/security screen on entering lobby.
+Security measures: The hotel has a fenced perimeter with CCTV, and is guarded by askaris at te main gate checkpoint and at a security screen on entering the lobby.
 There are dog handlers in the grounds.

 Fire safety: Appointed fire marshalls among the staff have top-up training every six months.
 Fire extinguishers are tested and fire drill is regularly practised.